ONLINE COURSE

 Daniel Foor, PhD

-Dr. Foor is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
-He is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has learned from teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
-Daniel is passionate about training aspiring leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
-He lives with his wife and daughters in Western North Carolina, homeland of Cherokee peoples.
+Daniel is a doctor of psychology, trained marriage and family therapist, experienced ritualist, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
+He is an initiate in the Ã’rìṣà tradition of Yoruba-speaking West Africa and practicing Muslim who has also learned from Mahayana Buddhism and the older ways of his English and German ancestors.
+His doctoral research in 2009 focused on the use of shamanic healing methods in a clinical mental health setting, and he’s an advocate for decolonial approaches to psychotherapy.
+Daniel is passionate about generational healing and training leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
+He lives with his wife and two daughters, ages six and three, near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+Learn More